andreasmhallberg/readingnotes/Janda, 2010. Inflectional Morphology.md

     - "by far the smallest class of morphemes in a language"

   - Obligatory: 636
-    - applied to now words that enter the language
+    - applied to new words that enter the language
     - [Orthographically marked case in Arabic is odd:]

   > every (or nearly every) member of a paradigm is instantiated for every (or nearly every) word in a given class. [...]
 If, for example, a language inflects its nouns for number and case, all nouns will obligatorily express these categories.